- RURAL DEVELOPMENT

 - Promotion of a productive and sustainable agricultural sector

-In agriculture, GIZ is promoting more intensive use of small-scale irrigation, which enables farmers to produce good harvests even in years with little rainfall.
+In the agricultural sector, GIZ is supporting more intensive use of small-scale irrigation, which enables farmers to produce good harvests even in years with little rain.
 GIZ is also training women to process their harvests properly and market their produce.
-Supporting livelihood security in this way, particularly in the Inner Niger Delta close to the northern region, also has a positive effect on social stability by building crisis resilience and social cohesion, as radicalism is less likely to flourish in a robust economy.
+Supporting livelihood security in this way, particularly in the Inner Niger Delta close to the northern region, has a positive effect on social stability.

-In order to increase access to safe drinking water and sanitation and thus improve living conditions, GIZ provides advisory services to the ministries responsible for implementing Mali’s Water and Sanitation Sector Programme, for example.
-A key objective is to achieve compliance with international water sector standards as a basis for ensuring an improved water supply for Mali, in terms of both quality and quantity, in future.
-GIZ’s support focuses on professional operation of infrastructure, transparent regulation, civil society participation and stakeholder cooperation.
+In order to increase access to safe drinking water and sanitation, GIZ provides advisory services to the responsible ministries.
+A key objective is to achieve compliance with international water sector standards as a basis for ensuring an improved water supply in terms of both quantity and quality.
+Support focuses on professionalising company operations, establishing transparent regulation, promoting civil society participation and encouraging cooperation between all stakeholders.

-Under another programme, GIZ supports the fragile peace process, for example through participatory dialogue which promotes national reconciliation and through small projects that improve living conditions.
-It is also supporting the newly established institutions comprising Mali’s peace architecture, namely the Ministry of National Reconciliation, the Truth, Justice and Reconciliation Commission and the High Representative of the President for the Implementation of the Peace Agreement.
+Under another programme, GIZ supports the fragile peace process, primarily through participatory dialogue which promotes national reconciliation.
+It also supports the newly established institutions comprising Mali’s peace architecture, namely the Ministry of National Reconciliation, the Truth, Justice and Reconciliation Commission and the High Representative of the President for the Implementation of the Peace Agreement.

-GIZ’s other fields of action in Mali include adaptation to climate change, energy access and sustainable resource governance.
-Through a regional partnership with the African Union, GIZ is also supporting cross-border cooperation between Mali and its neighbours Burkina Faso, Niger, Guinea and Senegal.
+GIZ’s other fields of action in Mali include adaptation to climate change and local electrification.
+Through a regional partnership with the African Union, GIZ is also supporting cross-border cooperation between Mali and its neighbouring countries.